How to Use Tarot Numerology to Understand Your Personality

 #21 - The World

 The World, as the final of the Major Arcana cards.
-Completion and perfection.
+Completion & perfection.
 Whenever The World appears, do take it as confirmation that you’re on the right path.
 You are wiser as a result of everything you have been through, prepared for the next phase.
-Once you get to the top, and at last have a clear view of where you came from, there’s just so much more ahead!
+Once you get to the top, at last have a clear view of where you came from, there’s just so much more ahead!

 The Minor Arcana Tarot Cards

-The remaining cards of the Tarot deck, in fact most of them, are part of the Minor Arcana.
+The remaining cards of the deck, in fact most of them, are part of the Minor Arcana.
 Do not underestimate them though, just because they are “minor” doesn’t mean that they don’t have a big impact on your life.

 The Four Suits